bellatl/bell-portfolio/data/blog/the-psychology-of-code.md

 ---
-tags: ["Best Practices"]
+tags: ['Best Practices']

 draft: false

 title: The Psychology of Code - Decoding the Impact on Development 🧠
 summary: Explore the psychological effects on coding, understand the impact of broken windows on culture, and discover defensive programming complexities.
 date: 2024-02-10
-images: ["/thumbnails/the-psychology-of-code.png"]
+images: ['/thumbnails/the-psychology-of-code.png']
 ---

 ## What is the Psychology Behind Code? 🤔

 Coding is a human activity.
 That's why understanding the mind is crucial for development.
 These psychological effects that can significantly influence the code and coding process.

 ## The Broken Windows Theory in Code Culture 🪟